zhixiaoqiang/react-dev-inspector/README.md

 -----

-Whether you use `vscode://`, `webstorm://` or otherwise, it solidifies in code.
+Whether you use `vscode://`, `webstorm://`, or another protocol, it's hardcoded in the code.

-sometime you want it **infer** which is the current local IDE you are using now.
+Sometime you want it **infer** which is the current local IDE you or your different team member are using now.

+Sometimes, you might want it to **infer the current local IDE** that you or your team members are using.

-But for generally infer current local IDE, **need some server-side configuration**.
+To generally infer the current local IDE, **server-side configuration is required**.
-At this time, follow those **TWO steps** below:
+Follow the **TWO steps** below:

 ### 1. Add Inspector React Component